tls13properties/tls13-properties/Security-Properties.md

-# TLS 1.3 Security Properties
+# TLS 1.3: List of Security Properties

 This is a running list of security properties applicable to TLS 1.3.
 At this stage, this list is intended to be a place for contributors to add properties covered by their analyses and to provide links to the relevant resources.
-This list is also intended capture properties that are desirable for TLS 1.3 (even if not currently covered by an analysis).
+This list is also intended to capture properties that are desirable for TLS 1.3 (even if not currently covered by an analysis).

-This list will be consolidated after the initial call for contributions has closed.
+This list will be consolidated periodically.

 ## Secrecy Properties